Skip to main content

 You can paint over Chalk paint as often as you like.
 There is no need for any special treatment of the surfaces between the individual coats.

-Material and accessories for removing old varnishes and paints
+Material and tools for removing old varnishes and paints

-• Newspaper or foil: To protect your floor.
+• Newspaper or film: To protect your floor.

-• Sandpaper or sander: Our To Sand - MissPompadour Sanding Pad is great for removing loose varnish particles.
+• Sandpaper or sanding machine: Our To Sand - MissPompadour Sanding Pad is ideal for removing loose varnish particles.

-• Spatula: Loosened layers of paint are best removed with a spatula.
+• Spatula: The best way to remove dissolved layers of paint is with a spatula.

-• Bucket and sponge: For thorough cleaning after using Painting the Past Remover or other chemical paint strippers.
+• Bucket and sponge: For thorough cleaning after using chemical paint strippers.

 Material & Accessories